First Asia Institute of Technology and Humanities

-First Asia Institute of Technology and Humanities is a Filipino educational supplier.
-The school offers pre-elementary, elementary, high school and college level education, offering courses in technology, humanities, and management.
+First Asia Institute of Technology and Humanities is a private college in Tanauan, Batangas, Philippines.
+The school offers pre-elementary, elementary, high school and college-level education, offering courses in technology, humanities, and management.
 It offers two-year certificate programs under First Asia Community College.

 The five-hectare campus has classrooms used for all levels of education.
 It houses facilities for sports, extra-curricular activities and school functions.